-In the Spanish airport network, revenue from aeronautical activity increased to €1,824.5 million (a year-on-year increase of 111.2% and €960.5 million) and commercial revenue stood at €685.1 million (a year-on-year decrease of 5.3% and €34.4 million).
+Regarding the revenue for the Group, the revenue from aeronautical activity in the Spanish airport network increased to €1,824.5 million (a year-on-year increase of 115.62% and €960.5 million), while commercial revenue stood at €921.0 million (an increase of 14.8% and €118.7 million compared to 2021).

-The traffic recovery, the increase in spending per passenger and the progressive opening of premises (closed during the pandemic) have led to the commercial activity of the period approaching pre-pandemic levels.
-However, commercial revenue was impacted by €250.4 million decrease, resulting from the accounting treatment applied to the minimum annual guaranteed rent (hereinafter MAG) amendments affected by the entry into force of the Seventh Final Provision of Act 13/2021 (hereinafter DF7) on 3 October 2021, as well as contractual novations in the case of rents not affected by said regulation.
-Excluding DF7 accounting adjustments, 2019 commercial revenue levels have been recovered.
+The recovery of traffic, the increase in spending per passenger and the progressive opening of premises that remained closed during the pandemic have led to the commercial activity of the period approaching pre-pandemic levels.
 Specifically, revenue in the duty-free line has recovered due to the increase in British passenger spending, to which the tax-free system applies after Brexit.
 The car rental line has recovered due mainly to the increase in contract prices.
 In VIP services, revenue recovery reflects price increases, and reimbursements for utilities reflect the increased price of electricity.

-Operating expenses (supplies, staff costs and other operating expenses) amounted to $\in$ 1,566.5 million, recording year-on-year growth of 41.8% ( $\in$ 462.0 million).
-Other operating expenses amounted to $\in$ 1,077.3 million, a year-on-year increase of 66.6% ( $\in$ 430.7 million), reflecting the effect of increased activity and the full opening of terminals and airport spaces, as well as the increase in the price of electricity, which has led to a year-on-year rise of $\in$ 149.8 million (212.1%) at the network's airports.
-Excluding the impact of electricity, the year-on-year increase in other operating expenses for the airport network in Spain was $\in$ 161.1 million (+31.1%).
-Other operating expenses remain below nine-month 2019 levels by $\in$ 1.5 million (-0.2%).
+Operating expenses (supplies, staff costs and other operating expenses) amounted to €1,566.5 million, recording year-on-year growth of 41.8% (€462.0 million).
+Other operating expenses amounted to €1,077.3 million, a year-on-year increase of 66.6% (€430.7 million), reflecting the effect of increased activity and the operation of terminals and open airport spaces, as well as the increase in the price of electricity, which has led to a year-on-year increase of €149.8 million (212.1%) at the network's airports.
+Excluding the impact of electricity, the year-on-year increase in other operating expenses for the airport network in Spain was €161.1 million (+31.1%).
+Compared to the same period of 2019, they have decreased by €1.5 million (-0.2%).

-As a result of the collaboration with the health authorities and the remaining operational safety and hygiene measures adopted by Aena, the Company incurred in expenses of €59.7 million (€80.8 million in the same period of 2021) recorded under the heading 'Other profit/(loss) - net' of the Income Statement.
-Royal Decree-Law 21/2020, of 9 June, establishes that Aena will have the right to recover such costs under the DORA.
+As a result of collaboration with health authorities and the remaining operational safety and hygiene measures adopted by Aena, the Company incurred expenses to the amount of €59.7 million (€80.8 million in the same period of 2021) recorded under the heading 'Other profit/(loss) - net' of the Income Statement.
+Royal Decree-Law 21/2020, of 9 June, establishes that Aena will have the right to recover the costs incurred within the framework of the DORA.

-In compliance with accounting regulations, the Group carried out valuations of its assets at 30 June 2022 to determine if there was any impairment.
-The analysis performed resulted in an impairment reversal for $\in$ 27.4 million, mainly due to the value adjustment of the asset in Brazil for $\in$ 23.5 million and $\in$ 3.8 million corresponding to the value of the Concession Company of the Región de Murcia International Airport.
+In compliance with accounting regulations, the Group carried out valuations of its assets at 30 June 2022 to determine if there was any impairment as a result of the impact on the activity of the circumstances generated by COVID-19 as well as by the historical uncertainty framework in which we are in, derived from geopolitical tensions and a complex macroeconomic environment.
+The analysis carried out resulted in an impairment reversal for €27.4 million, mainly due to the value adjustment of the asset in Brazil for €23.5 million and €3.8 million corresponding to the value of the Concession Company of the Región de Murcia International Airport.
 This positive result, which has no cash effect, is recorded in the item 'Impairment of fixed assets' of the Income Statement.